 The Role of Shareholder Say-on-Pay Vote.
 Our Compensation Committee reviewed the results of the Company's 2016 annual meeting held on May 12, 2016 where the shareholders of the Company overwhelmingly approved, on an advisory basis, the compensation of our named executive officers with approximately 98.7% of the votes cast voting in favor of the proposal.
 The Compensation Committee believes this affirms our shareholders' support of the Company's approach to executive compensation.
 Although the vote is non-binding, the Compensation Committee considered the results of the vote in its review of our executive compensation program.
-Based on this level of support and its assessment of the efficacy and appropriateness of our executive compensation Committee did not implement substantial changes to our 2017 compensation program.
-However, the Company-portion of our annual cash bonuses to further enhance the Company's compensation practices.
+Based on this level of support and its assessment of the efficacy and appropriateness of our executive compensation program, our Compensation Committee did not implement substantial changes to our 2017 compensation program.
+However, the Compensation Committee did adopt a clawback policy, stock ownership guidelines for directors and the Chief Executive Officer and a cap on the maximum payout of the Company-portion of our annual cash bonuses to further enhance the Company's compensation practices.
 For further information on these compensation practices, please see "Other Compensation Practices" elsewhere in this Compensation Discussion and Analysis.
 The Compensation Committee will continue to consider the outcome of the Company's say-on-pay vote when making future compensation decisions for the Company's named executive officers.